-Water invasion which affects carpet along with a few other floor covers is one of the most difficult scenarios encountered by a homeowner or a building manager.
+Water invasion which affects carpet along with other floor covers is one of the most difficult scenarios encountered by a homeowner or a building manager.
 Each crisis should be reviewed on a situational basis.
-Every flooding situation may have its own distinct problems.
-There are many standard queries that needs to be addressed in assessing the appropriate protocol to return carpet to its pre flood status.
+Every flooding situation may have its own distinct concerns.
+There are a multitude of standard queries that needs to be addressed in examining the appropriate protocol to return carpet to its initial state.

 The Origin of Water Damage

-The origin of water damage could be associated with any of the categories below.
+The origin of water destruction could be a part of any of the categories below.

 Water or Clean Water

 This regards water originating from a source that is not contaminated.

 Examples of clean water sources can include, but aren’t necessarily